General terms and conditions for the purchase and use of the Ticket Shop and e-tickets.

 E-tickets – general provisions.

 All e-tickets are personal and non-transferable.
 They are valid only in conjunction with a valid, official form of identification (e.g. passport, ID card, driving licence) in the traveller's name and/or with a valid Half-Fare or GA travelcard in the passenger's name.
-E-tickets are also available for dogs.
-These will bear the name and date of birth of the individual travelling with the dog.
+E-tickets are also available for children, dogs and bicycles.
+These will bear the name and date of birth of the individual travelling with the child/dog/bicycle.
 This individual must be able to identify themselves in accordance with paragraph 41.00.
 All e-tickets are stored centrally in an electronic dossier and copies may be obtained (e.g. via mobile telephone or printing at home as per Tariff 600 paragraph 41.06).

 E-tickets – validity.